ni/nimi-python/docs/nidcpower/class.rst

         .. note:: The channel must be enabled for the specified current level to take effect.
-Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
+Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the channel.

             NI-DCPower uses the terms "source" and "output".
 However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.